UK pension deficit doubles in year to August

-LONDON A funding shortfall in Britain's private sector defined benefit pension schemes has more than doubled over the past year to reach 170.6 billion pounds at the end of August, the Pension Protection Fund (PPF) said on Tuesday.
+LONDON A funding shortfall in Britain's private sector defined benefit pension schemes has more than doubled over the past year to reach 170.6 billion pounds (274.92 billion US dollar) at the end of August, the Pension Protection Fund (PPF) said on Tuesday.

 The funding gap at the same point last year was 80.3 billion pounds, according to the PPF, created in 2005 to take over the assets and liabilities of UK-based defined benefit pension schemes if an employer goes bust.